Feeling Cold Often: Root Causes and Support Strategies

 Hypothyroidism means that your thyroid gland is unable to produce enough thyroid hormones.
 Your thyroid hormones not only help to regulate your metabolism but also your temperature.
 Cold intolerance is one of the major symptoms of hypothyroidism along with fatigue, depression, low heart rate, issues with menstruation, thinning hair, and constipation.

-A 2007 study published in the Medical Journal of Armed Forces of India has found that 33.3 percent of participants with hypothyroidism had cold intolerance (3).
+A 2007 study published in the Medical Journal of Armed Forces of India found that 33.3 percent of participants with hypothyroidism had cold intolerance (3).
 According to a 2019 study published in Thyroid, improving thyroid function in those with hypothyroidism may improve cold intolerance (4).

 Atherosclerosis